btreeby/matlab-blocking-timer/README.md

 The **Matlab Blocking Timer** provides two functions, `getTime` and `waitUntilTime` which can be used for performance critical timing operations in MATLAB running under Windows.
 These provide high-performance timing with jitter / drift on the order of ~1 ms. The functionality was inspired by the `GetSecs` and `WaitSecs('UntilTime')` functions in the [Psychtoolbox](http://psychtoolbox.org/) which offer similar performance, but require the `Psychtoolbox`.

-:warning: `waitUntilTime` is a **blocking** timer.
-This means MATLAB will be unresponsive until the specified time is reached!

 ## Installation

 The timer functions can be installed directly from the MATLAB Add-On Explorer.
 Select Add-Ons and search for Blocking Timer, then select Add, Add to MATLAB.